helapkg/hela/.github/SECURITY.md

 - During the code-review process, if you see logic that's complicated and lacks a test, politely ask the contributor for a test.
 - Tests should not contain user-data: anonymize email addresses, usernames, etc.
-- High test coverage is a great way to make sure your codebase well-tested and stable.
+- High test coverage is a great way to make sure your codebase is stable.
-- Any new functionality should come with a test to verify that it does what we think it does.
+- Anything new should come with a test to verify that it does what we think it does.
 - Any bug fix should always come with a test so that we don't have to encounter the same bug multiple times.